mayankshingala/Helicopter_Theory/Free flight coupled Trim Problem of Helicopter/README.md

-Programmed a coupled trim solution for the helicopter
+# Coupled trim solution for the helicopter

 1. Blade flap equation:
    I) Blade hub shear forces and moments in the rotating frame of reference as a function of azimuth ψ.